glenngit/Plex-CleanOnDeck/README.md

 # Usage:

-Usage: ./CleanOnDeck.sh <LibrarySectionID>
+Usage: ./CleanOnDeck.sh [LibrarySectionID]

-You can get the section ID's by checking the "Get Info" from any media file through Plex, within the XML....
+You can get the section ID's and your Plex Token by checking the "Get Info" from any media file through Plex, within the XML....

 # Configuration: